ANALYSIS

 • Views are ordinary web projects.
 Bundles that expose a pyproject.toml and a src/<module>/<module>.py entry point are automatically picked up.

-• Built-in IDE pages (PROJECT, ORCHESTRATE, PIPELINE, ANALYSIS) always remain available; page bundles simply add extra entries to the Analysis catalogue when the project opts into them.
+• Built-in IDE pages (PROJECT, ORCHESTRATE, WORKFLOW, ANALYSIS) always remain available; page bundles simply add extra entries to the Analysis catalogue when the project opts into them.

-• UAV Relay Queue is a good reference setup (install id uav_relay_queue_project): select both view_uav_relay_queue_analysis and view_maps_network to inspect the same run through a dedicated queue dashboard and the generic topology map.
+• UAV Relay Queue is a good reference setup (install id uav_relay_queue_project): select both view_relay_resilience and view_maps_network to inspect the same run through a dedicated queue dashboard and the generic topology map.

 • AGILab caches the list per project, so the Analysis grid reflects the exact configuration stored in app_settings.toml.